autorope/donkeycar/docs/guide/calibrate.md

 2. Go to `<your_cars_ip_address>:8887` in a browser.
 3. Press `j` until the cars steering is all the way right.
 4. Press `i` a couple times to get the car to go forward.
-5. Measure the diameter of the turn and record on it in a spreadsheet.
+5. Measure the diameter of the turn and record it on a spreadsheet.
 6. Repeat this measurement for different steering values for turning each direction.
 7. Chart these so you can see if your car turns the same in each direction.

 Corrections
-* If your car turns the same amount at an 80% turn and a 100% turn change the PWM setting for that turn direction to be the PWM value at 80%.
+* If your car turns the same amount at an 80% turn and a 100% turn, change the PWM setting for that turn direction to be the PWM value at 80%.
-* If your car is biased to turn on direction, change the PWM values of your turns in the opisite direction of the bias.
+* If your car is biased to turn one direction, change the PWM values of your turns in the opposite direction of the bias.

 After you've fine tuned your car the steering chart should look something like this.